ltw-webdesign-1/curriculum/week-14.md

 ---
 topic: "Accessibility of full designs"
-desc: "Return to accessibility and see how CSS affects people’s understanding of pages—and what we can do to help."
+desc: "Return to accessibility and see how CSS affects people’s understanding of pages—and how we can help."
 clr: "3"

 video_tutorials: